 At ten, armed with overseas postage and a desire to connect with my relatives, I began writing to my grandmothers.
 And they wrote back.
-Nan used British vernacular and Oma wrote, “Liebe Gail.”
+Nan used British vernacular, and Oma wrote, “Liebe Gail.”
 I reported on our life, and they introduced me to places I would visit and eventually live.

-In the last year of nearly four living in Nigeria, I co-wrote and edited a charity book, Nigerian Gems: Expatriate Tales of Adventure.
-The book is in its Second Edition after four reprints and with its wide appeal has generated funds for building a school and out buildings, curriculum and supplies, teacher salaries and more while also meeting needs for four other local schools.
+with Jo Demmer.
+The book is in its Second Edition after four reprints, and with its wide appeal generated funds for building a school and out buildings, curriculum and supplies, teacher salaries and more while also meeting needs for four other local schools.
 It is our belief that educating a child offers hope.

 In a faraway land, one craves roots.
-So in 2001, we bought a home in my college town of Flagstaff where Northern Arizona University nestles at the foot of the San Fransisco Peaks.
-This physical connection with Flagstaff led to a position as Contributing Writer for Mountain Living Magazine as well as contracting a variety of services to Flagstaff Medical Center.
-I've also served as Special Reporter at the Arizona Daily Sun newspaper and worked with Flagstaff Medical Center, too.
+So in 2001, we bought a holiday home in my college town of Flagstaff where Northern Arizona University nestles at the foot of the San Francisco Peaks.
+This physical connection with Flagstaff led to a position as Contributing Writer for Mountain Living Magazine for more than a decade.
+I served as Special Reporter at the Arizona Daily Sun newspaper and worked with Flagstaff Medical Center, too.
 It's been a double bonus to invest myself in work and friends close to my heart.

 In 2005, after a decade abroad, we moved to the U.S. to reside in Texas.
 My career in Houston bloomed, garnering multiple nonfiction writing contests wins, airing an essay on NPR about the bittersweet task of mothering, becoming a regular writer for a sisterhood of magazines and continuing to expand my horizons.